earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-10/in-class/2016-12-06-api05-rcurl-co-data-spatial-data-r.md

 ## Working with geospatial data

 Check out the map <a href="https://data.colorado.gov/Water/DWR-Current-Surface-Water-Conditions-Map-Statewide/j5pc-4t32" target="_blank"> Colorado DWR Current Surface Water Conditions map</a>.
-If you rememeber from the previous lesson, APIs can be used for many different things.
+If you remember from the previous lesson, APIs can be used for many different things.
 Web developers (people who program and create web sites and cool applications) can use API's to create user friendly interfaces - like the map in this link that allow us to look at and interact with data.
 These API's are similar to - if not the same as the ones that we often use to access data in R.

-In this lesson, we wil access the data used to create the map at the link above - in R.
+In this lesson, we will access the data used to create the map at the link above - in R.

 * The data that we will use are located here: <a href="https://data.colorado.gov/resource/j5pc-4t32.json" target="_blank">View JSON format data used to create surface water map.</a>